 - Why is the Hy-CI Method Important?

 In any attempt to get very precise energies, large basis sets have to be employed, which means that linear dependence in the basis set is never very far away.
-To proceed to several thousand terms in a wave function, extended precision arithmetic is needed to obviate the linear dependence problem, which in turn leads to higher CPU costs.
-The use of several thousand terms in a wave function leads to memory problems arising from storage of the matrix elements prior to the matrix diagonalization step.
+To proceed to tens of thousands of terms in a wave function, extended precision arithmetic is needed to obviate the linear dependence problem, which in turn leads to higher CPU costs.
+The use of tens of thousands of terms in a wave function leads to memory problems arising from storage of the matrix elements prior to the matrix diagonalization step.
 And this is true already for the two-electron case of helium (He) and its isoelectronic ions (He-like systems).
 Where three electron atomic systems (lithium (Li) and other members of its isoelectronic series) have been treated essentially as accurately as He-like systems, demand on computer resources has increased by 6000 fold.
-Because of these computational difficulties, already in the four electron case (beryllium (Be) and other members of its isoelectronic series) there are no calculations of the ground or excited states with an error of less than 0.1 microhartrees (0.0000001 a.u.).
+Because of these computational difficulties, until recently in the four electron case (beryllium (Be) and other members of its isoelectronic series) there were no calculations of the ground or excited states with an error of less than 0.1 microhartrees (0.0000001 hartree).
 The challenge for computational scientists is to extend the phenomenal He accomplishments to three, four, and more electron atomic systems.
-This is where the Hy-CI method becomes important, because the use of configurations whereever possible leads to less difficult integrals than in a purely Hy method, and if one restricts the wave function to at most a single interelectronic coordinate to the first power, then the most difficult integrals are already dealt with at the four electron level and the calculation retains the precision of Hy techniques, but is greatly simplified.
+This is where the Hy-CI method becomes important, because the use of configurations wherever possible leads to less difficult integrals than in a purely Hy method, and if one restricts the wave function to at most a single interelectronic coordinate to the first power, then the most difficult integrals are already dealt with at the four electron level and the calculation retains the precision of Hy techniques, but is greatly simplified.

 Note: DOI: 10.1103/PhysRevA.83.032518